statelyai/xstate/docs/guides/input.md

 [:rocket: Quick Reference](#quick-reference)

 When you're building software, it's common to split your code up into small pieces.
-These might be functions in a node process, or components in a React app.
+These might be functions in a node process, or framework components.
 These small pieces often need to declare **dependencies** - bits of information/code that they're not responsible for, but that they rely on to serve their purpose.

 The best way to declare dependencies to an XState machine is called `input`.
 You can specify input like so: